 \paragraph{Standard subspaces that split off as direct summands} The example given in the previous paragraph easily leads to some more general observations, such as the following.

-\begin{lemma} Let $V$ be a finite-dimensional diffeological vector space, let $V_1\leqslant V$ be its subspace such that its respective subset diffeologies is standard, and let $V=V_1\oplus V_2$ be its decomposition into a direct sum for some subspace $V_2\leqslant V$.
-This decomposition is smooth if and only if there exists a basis $\{v_1,\ldots,v_k\}$ of $V_1$ such that the projection\footnote{By this we mean the map $V\to\matR$ acting by $\pi_i(\sum_i\alpha_iv_i+w)=\alpha_i$, where $w\in V_2$.} on each vector $v_i$ is a smooth linear functional on $V$. \end{lemma}
+\begin{lemma} Let $V$ be a finite-dimensional diffeological vector space, let $V_1\leq V$ be a subspace such that the subset diffeology is standard, and let $V=V_1\oplus V_2$ be its decomposition into a direct sum for some subspaces $V_1,V_2\leq V$.
+This decomposition is smooth if and only if there exists a basis $\{v_1,\cdots,v_k\}$ of $V_1$ such that the projection\footnote{By this we mean the map $V\to\matR$ acting by $\pi_i(\sum_i\alpha_iv_i+w)=\alpha_i$, where $w\in V_2$.} on each vector $v_i$ is a smooth linear functional on $V$. \end{lemma}

-\begin{proof} The part ``only if'' of the statement follows from the definition of the (vector space) direct sum diffeology.
-Indeed, suppose that the diffeology on $V$ coincides with the direct sum diffeology formed from the subset diffeologies on $V_1$ and $V_2$; recall that the plots of standard diffeology are of form $\sum_if_i(x)v_i$, for some smooth functions $f_i$ and a basis $\{v_1,\ldots,v_k\}$.